lvermeulen/Equalizer/README.md

 * FailOverRouter: chooses specific item if available, otherwise a different one
 * RandomRouter: chooses a random next item
 * RoundRobinRouter: chooses the next item in round robin fashion
-* RoundRobinAddressRouter for [Nanophone](https://github.com/lvermeulen/Nanophone): chooses the next item with a different address
+* RoundRobinAddressRouter for [Nanophone](https://github.com/lvermeulen/Nanophone): chooses the next service instance with a different address
+* Load balancing middleware for aspnetcore: redirects requests to the next chosen service instance

 ##Usage:
 * CallbackRouter: